Pompia

-Pompia (Citrus medica tuberosa), also called pumpia, sa pompia, spompia, and China citron, is a Citrus hybrid cultivated for its edible fruit.
+Pompia (Citrus medica var. tuberosa), also called pumpia, sa pompia, spompia, and China citron, is a Citrus hybrid cultivated for its edible fruit.
+It is a taxonomical synonym of Citrus medica.

 Distribution

-Pompia originated and is found only in Sardinia, especially the eastern half, where it can be found growing wild in citrus groves and cultivated in backyards or orchards.
+Pompia originated and is found only in Sardinia, especially the eastern half, where it can be found growing wild in citrus groves and cultivated in backyards and orchards.
 The earliest descriptions of it date back to 1780 and it likely originated around 1760 in Milis.